BearFather/goslink/README.md

+This project has been moved to a new repo.
+You can find that at: https://github.com/BearFather/GosLink2

+This repo has old broken code.

 goslink
 =======
 Welcome to goslink.
 This is a simple app to link two different realms gossip.
 If you have any problems email me at BearFather@gmail.com and put in the subject "goslink" so I see it faster.